Boxwood wreath can be expensive. See how to make this square boxwood wreath with just a few items.

 That’s it, carefully snip the zip tie tails and gently fluff the faux boxwood to cover the edges.
 All that’s left to do is hang your lush wreath!

 If you want to create a truly inviting space, consider adding a few boxwood wreaths to your décor.
 You can find boxwood wreaths in a variety of sizes and styles, so it’s easy to find one that fits your porch perfectly.
 That is if you do not want to create one.

 Hang one on your front door and another on a nearby window to add a touch of Christmas cheer.
 Or, try creating a spring-inspired wreath by adding some fresh flowers to your boxwood wreath.

 Whatever style you choose, boxwood wreaths are an easy way to create a warm and inviting front porch and now you have a more affordable way to make one!

 I put together a little shopping list to make it easier for you.
 Please note, that these are affiliate links and i may receive a small commission if you choose to purchase at no additional charge to you.
 Just click the link and it will take you to the store front page.

-Next up – I will be making the prettiest wreath sash and sharing my porch refresh!
+Next up – I will be making the prettiest wreath sash -find it here!